hansreier/techreier/eDrops/src/main/resources/static/markdown/about/databases.md

 ## Databases, connections and Spring profiles

-This project needs a database connection to start and uses Spring Boot standard configuration with profiles to set up database connections.
+This project needs a database connection to run and uses Spring Boot standard configuration with profiles to set up database connections.

 Some parts of this webapp does not require a database.
 In the current setup a database connection at startup is